 20. Lastly, what are your character’s fears?
 And how do they react when faced with those fears?
 Consider both plot and character arc here.

 If you’ve successfully addressed all of the above, congratulations!
-You’ve got a fully-rounded, three-dimensional character, and I’m willing to bet you’ve also got dozens of new ideas!
+You’ve got a fully rounded, four-dimensional character, and I’m willing to bet you’ve also got dozens of new ideas!